 By: Edan Gelt, MBA, CMD

-With more than 20 years of diverse marketing experience, including more than a decade at Harlem Irving, Edan Gelt has extensive capability in diverse marketing mediums across various industries, offering insight on marketing strategy, research, public relations, advertising, special events, social media, direct marketing, branding and more.
+With more than 20 years of diverse communications experience across various industries, offering insight on communications strategy, research, public relations, advertising, special events, social media, branding and more.

-Edan Gelt holds a Bachelor of Science degree in Marketing from Elmhurst College and an Executive MBA degree from the University of Illinois.
+Edan Gelt holds a Bachelor of Science degree from Elmhurst College and an Executive MBA degree.